AmaterasuSecurity/amaterasu-sec/contents/docs/write-ups/TryHackMe/Mr.RobotCTF.md

 title: Mr.Robot CTF
 ---

-# First Blog

-> Mr Robot CTF
+##Mr Robot CTF

-“I never want to be right about my hacks, but people always find a way to disappoint”
+>“I never want to be right about my hacks, but people always find a way to disappoint”

 This room is themed around the popular series on Netflix called Mr.Robot.
 The story follows a person named Elliot Alderson, a cybersecurity engineer and hacker with social anxiety disorder and clinical depression.
 Elliot is recruited by an insurrectionary anarchist known as "Mr. Robot", played by Christian Slater, to join a group of hacktivists called "fsociety”.
 The group aims to destroy all debt records by encrypting the financial data of E Corp, the largest conglomerate in the world.